dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/70-Apr-2024/apr-sl.md

 **Google Sheets**

-- **Explore saved queries** &mdash; Added support for functionality allowing for jumping off from or exploring MetricFlow-defined saved queries directly.
+- **Explore saved queries** &mdash; Added [support](/docs/use-dbt-semantic-layer/gsheets#using-saved-queries) to allow jumping off from or exploring MetricFlow-defined saved queries directly.
 - **Query dimensions** &mdash; Added support to query dimensions without metrics.
 Previously, you needed a dimension.
 - Time filters &mdash; Added support for time presets and complex time range filters such as "between", "after", and "before".
 - **Dimension value population** &mdash; Added supported to automatically populate dimension values when you select a "where" filter, removing the need to manually type them.
 Previously, you needed to manually type the dimension values.